cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

 # Starknet contracts: Contract Syntax

-In this chapter, you are going to learn how to create smart contracts in Cairo, but before we go forward, it's important to clarify the difference between Cairo programs and Starknet contracts.
+This chapter will guide you on how to create smart contracts in Cairo, and will clarify the distinction between Cairo programs and Starknet contracts.

 ## Cairo programs and Starknet contracts

-Starknet contracts are a special type of Cairo programs, so we are definitely not exploring an entirely different thing from all we've learnt thus far.
+Starknet contracts are a special subset of Cairo programs, so the concepts previously learned in this book are still applicable to write Starknet contracts.

-Cairo programs consist of a sequence of instructions that specify a set of computations to execute.
-As you may have already noticed, a Cairo program must always have a `main` entry point:
+As you may have already noticed, a Cairo program must always have a function `main` that serves as the entry point for this program:

 ```rust
 fn main() {}
 ```

 Starknet contracts are essentially programs that can run on the Starknet OS, and as such, have access to Starknet's state.
-For a program to be recognized as a contract by the compiler, it must be annotated with the `#[contract]` attribute:
+For a module to be handled as a contract by the compiler, it must be annotated with the `#[contract]` attribute:

 ```rust
 #[contract]